Summer Roof Maintenance Tips

 A good place to start is to clean up the gutters and downspouts.
 These are both very important parts of a home’s roof, as they control and route the flow of rainwater to the ground which protects your roof as well as the foundation of your home.
 Once summertime begins, gutters and downspouts tend to collect debris from the spring e.g. leaves, small branches, etc.

 This debris pile-up can clog your gutters which may result in a roof leak.
 The dirt that tends to build up in the drain may also cause an overflow in the gutters.
-It’s recommended to use a gutter brush to clean this debris and garden hose to rinse out the dirt that remains.
-Don’t forget to put on a pair of protective gloves, as the summer can be extremely hot and the gutters or downspouts can retain that heat fairly well.
+It’s recommended to use a gutter brush to clean this debris and a garden hose to rinse out the dirt that remains.
+Don’t forget to put on a pair of protective gloves as the summer can be extremely hot and the gutters or downspouts can retain that heat fairly well.

 While cleaning, it’s also important to be on the lookout for any moss, algae, or mold growth on your roof.
 In addition to affecting the general aesthetic of your roof, moss is the most adverse of all since it holds and releases moisture and can cause your roof to rot.
-Heavy build-up of aged moss can be killed with potassium salt infused products, and the installation of copper strips can aid in the prevention of regrowth.
+Heavy build-up of aged moss can be killed with potassium salt-infused products, and the installation of copper strips can aid in the prevention of regrowth.
 Mold and algae can usually be brushed off and/or removed using a pressure washer.

 Check the Flashing

 It’s important not to forget the flashing, which refers to the metal strips located around the roof.
 Over time, they may crack or even loosen.
 When doing a basic at-home roof inspection, it’s worth taking a look at the condition of the flashing to proactively detect damage or wear and tear.
-It’s a good idea to replace them sooner rather than later, as more severe damage will be most costly to remediate.
+It’s a good idea to replace them sooner rather than later as more severe damage will be the most costly to remediate.

 Trimming Overhanging Trees